mostlyfabulous/serverless-plugin-aws-alerts/README.md

     dashboards: true # Experimental

     nameTemplate: $[functionName]-$[metricName]-Alarm # Optionally - naming template for alarms, can be overwritten in definitions
+    stackNamePrefix: false # Optionally - whether to prefix alarm names with the stack name, default is `true`

     topics:
       ok: ${self:service}-${opt:stage}-alerts-ok